akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 By default, if the product has no association for the selected association type, nothing is displayed in the `Associations` tab.

+# About associations' order

+Today, it is not possible to define a specific order of your associated products/product models.
+The current order is following the rules after:
+* Associated products are first displayed, then associated product models are displayed after.
+* Associated products/product models are then ordered by an alphanumerical logic based on their SKU.

+For instance, if you associated the products "4544719001003", "61223" "CHAIR_ROSA_BLUE_2022" and the product model "DINING_SET_3055978276329", the order all those products are displayed will be the following:
+1. Product "4544719001003"
+1. Product "61223"
+1. Product "CHAIR_ROSA_BLUE_2022"
+1. Product model "DINING_SET_3055978276329"

 ![No association](../img/Products_Products_No_Association.png)

 # Open an associated product